 Everglades National Park

 The park also has options for cyclists and paddlers too, with a number of canoe and kayaking trails that are well worth exploring as well.
+In fact, there are few better ways to explore the Everglades than paddling deep into is heart, a place that few visitors ever get a chance to see.

 02 of 05